Propane: Etymology

+The "prop-" root found in "propane" and names of other compounds with three-carbon chains was derived from "propionic acid", which in turn was named after the Greek words protos (meaning first) and pion (fat), as it was the "first" member of the series of fatty acids.

 Properties and reactions

 Propane is a colorless, odorless gas.
-Ethyl mercaptan is added as a safety precaution as an odorant, and is commonly called a "rotten egg" smell.
+Ethyl mercaptan is added as a safety precaution as an odorizer, and is commonly called a "rotten egg" smell.
 At normal pressure it liquifies below its boiling point at −42 °C and solidifies below its melting point at −187.7 °C. Propane crystallizes in the space group P21/n.
 The low space-filling of 58.5% (at 90 K), due to the bad stacking properties of the molecule, is the reason for the particularly low melting point.

 Propane undergoes combustion reactions in a similar fashion to other alkanes.
 In the presence of excess oxygen, propane burns to form water and carbon dioxide.